Quadriffis/immortal-millionaire/2 - increase muscle mass.md

 - Find a weight where you can do 2 sets of 5 well
 - Do 5 sets of 5 reps
-- The last 2 sets or so you should just not be able to make 5
+- The last 2 sets or so you should just not be able to make 5 (remember, technique comes first!)

 The moment you can do 5 sets of 5 reps, up your weight.

+Note that this is just one of the many approaches you can take, many of which will get you results.
+The important thing to note is that hypertrophy is mostly a volume game.
+More repetitions with more weight means more results.
+One example of a popular (and effective) philosophy is to not use 5x5 but sets with more repetitions (8-12).

 ### Supply relevant nutrients

 The second factor is feeding your body the building blocks it needs to grow muscle.
 In simple terms: proteins.
 There is a lot of nuance there to do with bioavailability and amino acid makeup, but in essence it comes down to those two questions.

-Muscles are primarily composed muscle fibers, which are protein structures.
-When your body is triggered to generate more muscle my exercise, it also needs to get nutrients to work with.
+Muscles are primarily composed of muscle fibers, which are protein structures.
+When your body is triggered to generate more muscle by exercise, it also needs to get nutrients to work with.

 There are two classifications of protein intake that matter when building muscle:

 1. Timed protein consumption (less important)
 2. Total protein consumption (more important)

-Body builders tend to fixate on eating protein before, durng and after a workout.
+Body builders tend to fixate on eating protein before, during and after a workout.
 The idea is that exercise causes the body to become catabolic (breaking down muscle) and it needs protein to turn anabolic (building muscle) again.

 > From research on exercising while fasting we know that there is little to no loss of muscle when eating nothing for hours before, during and after a workout.